 Soon after its foundation, the Society founded the Yorkshire Museum and Botanical Gardens.
 From its earliest days the Society sought to promote the study of the natural sciences and antiquities.
 For more details on the history of the YPS and the Yorkshire Museum and Gardens, please go to the YPS History pages.

-The Yorkshire Philosophical Society is an affiliated society of the British Science Association.
+The Yorkshire Philosophical Society is an ally of the British Science Association.

 To find out more please click here to Contact us